Present content in a meaningful order.

 Make sure you:

-- Present content in a meaningful order.
+- Present all content in a meaningful order

-- Separate navigation menus from content.
+- Separate navigation menus from the content

-- Use paragraphs in order.
+- Use paragraphs in order

-- Choose whether a list needs numbering or not.
+- Choose whether a list needs numbering or not

-- Use valid HTML and check it with the W3C’s markup validator.15
+- Use valid HTML

 Invest in some assistive technology and use it to browse your website.
-NVDA is a free screen reader you can try to get started.

 Turn off the site’s Cascading Style Sheet (CSS) and check that your web page displays in the correct order.
-You can use an extension like Pendule for Chrome to easily toggle CSS on and off.

 However, headings don’t need to descend from 1 to 6 each time you use one.
 As well as headings that share levels, you can skip levels altogether if that fits your content.